Mine Storm: Gameplay

+Mine Storm II and 3D

-The original version that came packaged with the Vectrex system included a bug causing the game to crash on the thirteenth level.
-Players who called GCE (Milton Bradley in the UK) and reported the bug received a MineStorm II cartridge free of charge in the mail.
+The original version that was built-in to the Vectrex system inadvertently included a bug causing the game to crash on the thirteenth level.
+Players who called GCE (Milton Bradley in the UK) and reported the bug received a Mine Storm II cartridge free of charge in the mail.
 Only a few people did this, making the game extremely rare.
+The game and its coding was identical to the original, apart from removal of the bug (the bug-fix update was only distributed on physical cartridge due to technological limitations of the period).
+Later factory releases of the Vectrex shipped with the bug-fix version built-in.

+The following year, 3D Mine Storm, a modified version of the game, was released as a pack-in cartridge with 3D imager headset.
+While game play remained relatively the same as its predecessor, mines appeared visually different (primarily to showcase the 3D effect) and sound-effects differed as well.
+In this version, the enemy ship drops all mines pre-expanded and on screen at once, rather than scattered dots.
+3D Mine Storm was one of only three original games for the system that supported the 3D headset accessory.

 Reception

 MineStorm was reviewed in 1982 by Video in its "Arcade Alley" column, where it was described as "a fast-moving contest, more than slightly similar to Asteroids".
 David H. Ahl of Creative Computing Video & Arcade Games praised the controls' "excellent" responsiveness, and the "simply magnificent" graphics and sound.
 He recommended the game to Asteroids fans who were disappointed by other home versions.